 Milan Piya

 Dr Milan Piya is a Senior Lecturer in Diabetes at the School of Medicine, Western Sydney University, and works as a clinical academic endocrinologist at Camden and Campbelltown Hospitals.
 He is Research Lead for the multidisciplinary publicly funded South Western Sydney Metabolic Rehabilitation and Bariatric Program (SWS MRBP) based in Camden Hospital, as well as Clinical Lead for the Inpatient Diabetes Service at Campbelltown Hospital.
-A large number of patients in the SWS MRBP have mental health problems and eating disorders including binge eating disorder.
+A large number of patients in the SWS MRBP have mental health problems and eating disorders including binge-eating disorder.
 He has recently been working on adopting screening questionnaires to identify this risk in all patients within the service, and also monitoring their risk as they progress through the multidisciplinary program.
 He completed his Endocrinology training in the UK, and his PhD in obesity and metabolism at the University of Warwick, UK, before moving to Sydney in 2017.

 Julia Quin